Stock Exchange Act (SESTA) (unofficial translation)

 Directive on Electronic Reporting and Publication Platforms

-third parties, acquires or sells for their own account shares or purchase or sale rights relating to shares
+sells for their own account securities or purchase or sale rights relating to securities in

-in a company incorporated in Switzerland whose equity securities are listed in whole or in part in
+a company domiciled in Switzerland whose equity securities are listed in whole or in part in

 The condition for being subject to the disclosure obligation is the listing of at least one